Rachel Beer: Last years

 Frederick died of syphilis in 1901, after having passed the disease to his wife.
 Her own behaviour grew increasingly erratic, culminating in a collapse.
 The following year she was committed and her trustees sold both newspapers.
 Although she subsequently recovered, Beer required nursing care for the remainder of her life, spending her final years at Chancellor House in Tunbridge Wells, where she died of the disease in 1927.

 In her will she left a generous legacy to her nephew Siegfried Sassoon, enabling him to purchase Heytesbury House in Wiltshire, where he spent the rest of his life.
 In honour of her bequest, Siegfried hung an oil portrait of his aunt above the fireplace.

 Her brother, Alfred, had been cut off by his family for marrying outside the Jewish faith; though Beer had also married a gentile, in her case the action was forgivable because of her sex.

-Beer's husband, Frederick, was buried in his father's large mausoleum in Highgate Cemetery in north London, but her family intervened to prevent her own burial in that bastion of Anglican religion.
-Instead she was due to be interred in the Sassoon family mausoleum in Brighton, Sussex.
-However, her grave is now located in the municipal cemetery at Tunbridge Wells, Kent, and a marker has been added to her headstone in recognition of her work as a journalist and editor, paid for by The Observer and The Sunday Times.
+Beer's husband, Frederick, was buried in his father's mausoleum in Highgate Cemetery in north London, but her family intervened to prevent her own burial in that bastion of Anglican religion.
+Instead she was due to be interred in the Sassoon family mausoleum in Brighton, Sussex, but her grave is now in the municipal cemetery at Tunbridge Wells, Kent.
+A marker was added to her headstone in 2020 in recognition of her work as a journalist and editor, paid for by The Observer and The Sunday Times.